View this document as: a single page | multiple pages.

 This section is normative.

-Each FAL is characterized by a set of requirements that increase the security and complexity as the FAL increases.
+Each FAL is characterized by a set of requirements that increase the security as the FAL increases.
 These requirements are listed here and expanded in other sections of this document:

 Audience Restriction

-The assertion presented in the federation protocol is targeted to a specific RP and the RP can confirm that it is the intended audience of the assertion.
+The assertion presented in the federation protocol targets a specific RP, and the RP can confirm that it is the intended audience of the assertion.

 Trust Agreement Establishment

-The agreement to participate in a federation transaction for the purposes of creating an authenticated session for the subscriber at the RP.
-(See Sec.
-3.4 for details of the trust agreement.)
+The rights and expectations of the parties in the federation transaction are established to support trust between those parties for the purposes of creating an authenticated session for the subscriber at the RP (see Sec.
+3.5).

 Identifier and Key Establishment

-The IdP and RP have exchanged identifiers and key material to allow for the verification of assertions and other artifacts during future federation transactions.
-(See Sec.
-3.5 for details of key establishment.)
+The IdP and RP have exchanged identifiers and cryptographic key material to allow for the verification of assertions and other artifacts during future federation transactions (see Sec.
+3.6).

 Presentation